OutSystems/docs-product/src/integration-with-systems/mobile-plugins/file-viewer-plugin/intro.md

 </div>

-Use the File Viewer plugin to create logic that lets users open remote or app resource files, or in the case of a Progressive Web App (PWA), open and view files from your device (via a file picker).
-In Android users select an app to open the file. iOS provides a native preview for supported file types.
+Use the File Viewer plugin to create logic that lets users open remote or app resource files.
+In the case of a Progressive Web App (PWA), it allows users to open and view files from their device via a file picker.
+On Android, users select an app to open the file. iOS provides a native preview for supported file types.

 <div class="info" markdown="1">